 What does a financial planner do?
 Well, that depends.
 Many individuals refer to themselves as “financial planners”, but not all perform true multidisciplinary financial planning.
 Investment, insurance and tax professionals sometimes specialize in certain areas of financial planning (such as retirement planning, estate planning, tax planning, or investment management).

-In general, individuals who call themselves “financial planners” aim to help you plan for your goals and needs and improve your unique financial situation.
+In general, a financial advisor aims to help you plan for your goals and needs and improve your unique financial situation.

 What doesn’t a financial planner do?
 A financial planner cannot make you a thriftier shopper, a better saver, or help you earn more money.
 Ideally, he or she will look at your financial “big picture” and help you work to enhance it via money management.
 Depending on their credentials, they may recommend specific investments, long-run investing strategies, insurance options, retirement planning, risk management methods and more.